 At this stage, you’ve come to us for help and for this, we applaud you.
 Facial hair requires special care and nobody knows how to approach beards better than the Murdock Barbers.
-So, watch Head Barber Miles' video guide above and follow the supporting expert steps below to ensure your beard and moustache reach their full, handsome potential.
+So, follow the supporting expert steps below to ensure your beard and moustache reach their full, handsome potential.

 An important starting point for any man looking to have a well-groomed beard and moustache is patience.
 Let your facial hair grow to trimming length.
 You can’t be combing through stubble.
 Wait for the natural surface from which you will craft great things.

 When your beard begins to grow, use a Beard Brush to brush through that flowing hair from top to bottom.
 This will help keep your beard in shape and also remove any knots to leave it feeling nice and smooth.
 Brush hair out from under your jaw so that any longer strands are visible and rogue, straggly hairs are exposed for trimming.
 If your hairs are particularly long and coarse, use Beard Shampoo and Beard Conditioner to cleanse, soften and untangle.

 Whether you trim your beard with scissors or clippers is entirely down to personal preference.
 Our barbers generally recommend the electric approach for ease of control.
 Clippers also help to better create overall refinement and shape to an overgrowing beard.
 You can ultimately achieve great results using either method.
 For straggly hairs and edges for example, scissors will be the better tool as there’s greater margin for error.
 If you make a mistake, you can recover.
 You’ve at least not accidentally hacked away a huge chunk of your hard-earned beard.